-The project has been commissioned by Center for information and counseling on reproductive health Tanadgoma and funded by the Swedish Association for Sexuality Education (RFSU).
-The project has been implemented by the Educational Policy and Research Association (EPRA).
+The project has been commissioned by the Center for Information and Counseling on Reproductive Health TANADGOMA and funded by the Swedish Association for Sexuality Education (RFSU).
+The project is implemented by the Educational Policy and Research Association (EPRA).

-We are especially grateful to the Civic Education Teachers' Forum and Biology Teachers' Association "Bio" for their assistance in collection of data.
+We are especially grateful to the Civic Education Teachers' Forum and Biology Teachers' Association "Bio" for their assistance in data collection.